leric2/GROMORA-harmo/specifications.md

 ### Axel

-## Code main structure and data management
+## Code main structure and data management  (maybe put that in another file)
 **Here come some sketch for the main structure and data management that we are planning to use**